4ndrs/delete-thumbnail/README.md

 # delete-thumbnail

-Removes the specified file's thumbnails found in the local cache folder.
+Removes the specified file's thumbnails found in the local cache directory.

 ## Building & installing